New York State Route 690: History

 Construction of what is now NY 690 began in the mid-1960s and was completed in the early 1970s.
 The freeway was designated as NY 690 on July 1, 1974.
 When the expressway was first constructed, the interchange with the New York State Thruway was located south of the Thruway in the space bounded by Winchell Road, Walters Road, I-690, and the Thruway.
 The Thruway interchange was rebuilt in 1987, locating it about one mile (1.6 km) north to its current location near Jones Road.

 Exit list

+New mile-based exit numbers are currently being installed along NY 690 as part of an exit renumbering along I-690.